JohnArochaDev/password-manager/NEXTSTEPS.md

 TOMORROW MORNING : DONT DO THE SEARCH BAR YET.
 IT WILL TAKE A LIGHT REWORK, AND ITS NOT NECESSARY.
-CLEAN BACKEND AND CHANGE LOGIN, REMOVE USERNAMES, TEST DATA UN_ENCRYPTION ON FRONT-END SIDE, THENNNN DO THE SEARCH BAR FUNCTIONALITY
+CLEAN BACKEND AND CHANGE LOGIN, REMOVE USERNAMES, TEST DATA UN_ENCRYPTION ON FRONT-END SIDE, THENNNN DO THE SEARCH BAR FUNCTIONALITY, AFTER SEARCH LOOK INTO OPENAPI!!!

 -1.
 MAKE SURE A USER CANT DELETE OTHER ACCOUNTS IF IT HAS THE LOGIN INFORMATION